 For online creators, business owners, and anyone building a Wix site, video content drives longer visits and gives visitors something to engage with beyond static text and images.
-Adding videos to a website may feel more involved than uploading images or curating professional galleries, but Wix makes the process straightforward.
+Adding videos to a website may feel more involved than uploading images or curating galleries, but Wix makes the process straightforward.

 This guide covers how to add and set up Wix Video using the editor, from logging in to customizing your player and publishing your site.